SaraMWillis/example-docs/docs/storage_and_transfers/transfers/open_on_demand/index.md

 <img src="images/file_path.png" style="width:350px;">

 Additional actions can be taken using the button ribbon on the top right.
-Note that file uploads are limited to 64 Mb.

 <img src="images/buttons.png" style="width:700px;">